 Wow!!
 We have quite the status, which is something that the author of Proverbs in our first lesson also claims.
 This reading is all about wisdom, which is said to be discovered everywhere-where worship happens, where business takes place, where legal proceedings are administered.
 Wisdom, Proverbs is telling us, is raising her voice everywhere.
-Wisdom, the first of God's creations, that which existed before everything else that is was brought into being, was in the beginning God's daily delight, giggling before God always, rejoicing in his inhabited world and, we are told, delighting in the human race.
+Wisdom, the first of God's creations, that which existed before all of creation, was in the beginning God's daily delight, giggling before God always, rejoicing in his inhabited world and, we are told, delighting in the human race.
 God, from the beginning, with God's partner Wisdom, delighted in us, delighted in the human race.

 You know, I understand that human beings can be a real pain.
 I grasp that we humans can do remarkably stupid things.
 I agree with psychiatrist Karl Menninger who in the previous century in his book Whatever Became of Sin claimed that modern folks have done a disservice to all of us by downplaying the role of human sin.
 Sin is real.
 It doesn't help to hide from our misshapenness.
-It especially doesn't aid us to excuse people for the wrongs they commit.
-Agree, agree, agree.
-So it is a good idea to start many worship services with confession.
+It especially doesn't aid us to excuse people for the wrongs they and we commit.
+And look at the horror is taking place in the Middle East right now.
+More war.
+More bombing.
+I agree that humans are capable of awful stuff.
+So, it is a good idea to start many worship services with confession.
 Yet don't get lost there, as many people in religion have.
 Don't think that the only thing that can be said about you is how messed up you are.

-I would want you to note the first thing the Bible says about humans.
+Please note the first thing the Bible says about humans.
 You know what it is?
-Ah, it must be, "they are all a bunch of crooks. they are all no good."
+Ah, it must be, "They are all a bunch of crooks.
+They are all no good."